Xsylum/tank-combat/README.md

 # tank-combat
-Basic Player vs Player game I made for a game design class.
+Player vs Player game I created for a game design class' final project.

 Headphone warning: starting audio can be a bit loud